mbubel/burger/README.md

 * [Questions](#QUESTIONS)

 # USAGE:
-You can use this project to conveniently create a unique burger name, and devour said burger.
+You can use this project to conveniently submit burgers, and devour said burgers.

  # CONTRIBUTION:
 Fork the repo and put in a pull request.